opencoca/AI-VOICE-tortoise-tts-fast/README.md

-# this repo is now maintenance only; please develop a fork || use the mrq repo if you have large features to submit

 ### recent updates

 - BigVGAN-base is now used in place of Univnet by default. (thank you to @deviandice for the example implementation)